 Heated towel racks are available as freestanding or wall-mounted units.
 The wall-mounted units will require a professional to hardwire your unit into your electrical system.
 The freestanding unit can just be plugged in and ready to go.

-Warm up your bathroom space with a fresh coat of paint.
+Another great winter bathroom tip to warm up your bathroom space is with a fresh coat of paint.
 Use a softer shade for a calming, warm glow.